Lincoln Educational Services

 How does LINC's valuation compare to its history?

-On P/E, LINC currently sits in the 84th percentile of its own 5Y range.
-That is historically expensive relative to where it has traded over the period.
+On P/E, LINC sits in the 93rd percentile of its own 5Y range, historically expensive relative to where it has traded.
+A high percentile means today's multiple is near the top of its historical band.

 What is LINC's Smart Value Score?

-LINC's Smart Value Score is 50/100.
-The Smart Value Score is a proprietary WallStSmart metric blending growth quality, financial health, and valuation attractiveness into a single 0-100 read.
-Scores above 75 are rare and indicate strong multi-factor alignment.
+LINC's Smart Value Score is 49/100.
+It is a proprietary WallStSmart metric blending growth quality, financial health, and valuation into a single 0-100 read, and scores above 75 are rare, signaling strong multi-factor alignment.